azureuse7/public_code/02-DevOps/02-AzureDevOps/main.md

 - tentant id

-# authicate method used by Service connection we use Service Principle
+# Authicate method used by Service connection we use Service Principle
 - what is service principle

-It will use the app ID and aap secret to connect to azure subscpition
+It will use the app ID and aap secret to connect to azure subscpition.

-# create an app-registration
+# Create an app-registration
+- Once ceated
 - app regsitration needs api permssions check them
 - Secrets --> this is where we generate our secrets --> create a new secret
 - copy the value and this is the "service principle key".
 SO in the service connection copy the secret into service principle key